httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 * Exactly one member whose key is "foo", and whose value is an integer ([RFCxxxx], Section Y.Y), indicating the number of foos in the message.
-* Exactly one member whose key is "barUrls", and whose value is a string ([RFCxxxx], Section Y.Y), conveying the Bar URLs for the message.
+* Exactly one member whose key is "barUrl", and whose value is a string ([RFCxxxx], Section Y.Y), conveying the Bar URL for the message.
 See below for processing requirements.

 If the parsed header field does not contain both, it MUST be